 - Mobile:

-- Android: From a mobile phone, tablet, or an Avaya Vantage[TM] device
+- Android: From a mobile phone, tablet, or an Avaya VantageTM device

-- iOS: From an iPad, iPhone, or iPod Touch
+- iOS: From an iPad or iPhone.

-- · Desktop:
+- Desktop:

 - Mac

 - Windows

 - Chrome: From a Google Chromebook

 Based on your feature requirement, you can deploy Avaya Workplace Client in several ways.
 In the basic deployment type, you can have only voice calling.
 You can then include additional features such as directory search, contact management, presence, instant messaging, and conferencing.